TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

 - "subject": Enter the subject of your mail

-- "recipient\_copy" : A copy is sent to this mail-address.
+- "recipient\_copy" : A copy is sent to this mail address.
 You may supply more addresses by separating with a comma (,).
 The mail sent to recipient\_copy is the same, but a separate message from the one sent to the 'recipient' and furthermore the copy-mail is sent only if the